By using our website, you agree to our use of cookies (Visit our privacy policy).

 Audiobooks

-Like other forms of media, books can range from informative and technical to comic and dramatic, so different voice actors are naturally suited to different types of audiobooks.
+Books range from informative and technical to comic and dramatic, so different voice actors are naturally suited to different types of audiobooks.

 E-learning